flame/blis/docs/Multithreading.md

 BLIS disables multithreading by default.
 In order to allow multithreaded parallelism from BLIS, you must first enable multithreading explicitly at configure-time.

-As of this writing, BLIS optionally supports multithreading via either OpenMP or POSIX threads.
+As of this writing, BLIS optionally supports multithreading via OpenMP or POSIX threads(or both).

 To enable multithreading via OpenMP, you must provide the `--enable-threading` option to the `configure` script:
 ```
 $ ./configure --enable-threading=openmp auto
 ```
-In this example, we target the `auto` configuration, which is like asking `configure` to choose the most appropriate configuration based on some detection heuristic (e.g. `cpuid` on x86_64).
+In this example, we target the `auto` configuration, which is like asking `configure` to choose the most appropriate configuration based on some detection heuristic (e.g. `cpuid` on x86_64 hardware).
 Similarly, to enable multithreading via POSIX threads (pthreads), specify the threading model as `pthreads` instead of `openmp`:
 ```
 $ ./configure --enable-threading=pthreads auto
 ```